 Cannabis vaping products have been steadily rising in popularity and gaining ground on flower sales for several years.
 Due to the nationwide emergence of a vaping-related respiratory condition, however, cannabis consumers may be starting to avoid vapes as fears of contaminated products grow.

-Since the outbreak was announced in August, at least 805 cases of illness and fourteen deaths have been attributed to complications associated with vaping.
+Since the outbreak was announced, at least 805 cases of illness and fourteen deaths have been attributed to complications associated with vaping.
 Health officials are still working to determine the cause of the epidemic.
 While some of these cases may yet be linked to electronic cigarette consumption, many of the incidents are thought to be related to THC vape products, especially those purchased on the black market or through unregulated storefronts.

 So far, only one death has been linked to a THC vape purchased at a legal cannabis dispensary.
 The Associated Press (AP) also unraveled another component of the epidemic—contaminated CBD products.
 With CBD products showing up on shelves all over and including unregulated businesses, some items seem to be using substandard components.
 The AP investigation found that some of these CBD products contain very little of the cannabinoid and actually include synthetic cannabis, like the compounds found in products such as K2 and Spice that have been known to cause health complications, especially in teens.